id-bioinfo/F1ALA/README.md

 # Acknowledgements

-This project is supported by the Theme Based Research Scheme (T11-705/21-N), the Hong Kong Research Grants Council General Research Fund (17150816), the NSFC Excellent Young Scientists Fund (Hong Kong and Macau) (31922087), the Health and Medical Research Fund (COVID1903011-549 WP1) and the Innovation and Technology Commission’s InnoHK funding (D<sup>2</sup>4H).
+This project is supported by the Theme Based Research Scheme (T11-705/21-N), the Health and Medical Research Fund (COVID1903011-549 WP1) and the Innovation and Technology Commission’s InnoHK funding (D<sup>2</sup>4H).